f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 .. code-block:: bash
    :caption: Describe CRD

-   kubectl describe crd
+   kubectl describe crd virtualservers.k8s.nginx.org

 This CRD file defines how a user can employ the newly created resource with a full schema.
 If you are not familiar with schema's, think of it as syntax checking process to make sure newly created manifest files meet the defined specification to be deployed on the Kubernetes system.
 We will not be building any Custom Resources in this lab but knowing what Custom Resources are and that Custom
 Resource Definitions describe them is valuable knowledge.
 This capability allows you and companies like F5 to greatly extend functions and capabilities of your cluster or products made to interact with applications.

+This particual CRD allows users of the VirtualServer resource to fully utilize Nginx capabilities that are not available in a standard ingress manifest or would require service mesh capabilities.

 Namespaces
 ----------

-In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster.
+In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster, think of *sub-clusters*.
 Names of resources need to be unique within a namespace, but not across namespaces.
+Namespaces cannot be nested inside one another and each Kubernetes resource can only be in one namespace.

 Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
 For clusters with a few to tens of users, you should not need to create or think about namespaces at all.
 Start using namespaces when you need the features they provide.

-Namespaces provide a scope for names.
-Names of resources need to be unique within a namespace, but not across namespaces.
-Namespaces cannot be nested inside one another and each Kubernetes resource can only be in one namespace.

 .. code-block:: bash
    :caption: View All Namespaces